The Best New Movie Monster I have Ever Seen

 In my honest opinion, interpretations of Jean Jacket as a lifeform from an alien planet miss the point of almost everything that went into its conception, and especially the point of the entire film's overt anti-sensationalism message.
 The script doesn't have OJ calling it a "monster" or even a "creature;" he calls it an animal, the most familiar Earthly term we have for a living thing.
 There's a running thread throughout the film of people dangerously misunderstanding wild animals, and every element from the tragedy of Gordy to the fatal nosiness of the TMZ reporter ties this thread into a deeper theme of "media spectacle" and its folly.

-It's a movie about a sky monster, yes, but it's also a movie about how a lust for entertainment and thrill can blind people to reality.
+It's a movie about a sky monster, yes, but it's also a movie about how a lust for entertainment can blind people to reality, and the dangers that arise when you see what you want more than you see what's actually in front of you.
 You can't just treat a Chimpanzee like a human actor, a horse like an inanimate prop, human deaths like a cash grab or a hungry flying predator like E.T. and be surprised when it backfires.
+You also can't put your fellow human beings into stereotyped boxes and be surprised when they defy your expectations (for better or for worse) either.
 Occulonimbus edoquus is one of the most beautiful and novel film creatures in many, many years, and I really do hope that it might cement "atmospheric beasts" in popular culture the way those graboids did for sandworms or the xenomorphs for parasitoids, but it's also a narrative symbol for a lot of important ideas our clickbait-eaten world could really stand to chew over every now and then.

 MORE HALLOWEEN FEATURES: